rembound/Mandelbrot-Fractal-HTML5/README.md

 # HTML5 Canvas Mandelbrot Fractal
-Learn how to draw Mandelbrot fractals on an HTML5 Canvas.
-We create a working example with JavaScript.
+Drawing a Mandelbrot fractal on an HTML5 Canvas with JavaScript.

 This is a code example that belongs to the article: [Drawing Mandelbrot Fractals With HTML5 Canvas And JavaScript](http://rembound.com/articles/drawing-mandelbrot-fractals-with-html5-canvas-and-javascript)